lois-lee/IDD-Fa18-Lab1/README.md

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+The onboard LED does not require any changes to blink.

-In the setup, the output LED is currently the builtin LED which can be seen in : `pinMode(LED_BUILTIN, OUTPUT);` what we want to do is change that to a pin that we've connected the LED to.
+For the external LED to blink, in the setup, the output LED is currently the builtin LED which can be seen in : `pinMode(LED_BUILTIN, OUTPUT);` what we want to do is change that to a pin that we've connected the LED to.
 For example, if pin 13, `pinMode(13, OUTPUT);`

 **b.
 What line(s) of code do you need to change the rate of blinking?**